amagarawal/location-test/README.md

   since the applicaiton has some default mongo configuration, to override custom properties, pass spring.data.mongodb configuration as a commanline argument
   For eg. ./mvnw spring-boot:run -Dspring.data.mongodb.uri=mongodb://user:secret@mongo1.example.com:12345

+  Once The Backend appplication starts,
+    - you can check the status of the applicaiton using the actuator endpoint http://localhost:8080/actuator/health
+    - To Access the Swagger Document - browse on http://localhost:8080/swagger-ui.html

   # - Front-End Application

 To run the applicaiton,